CMHAAorg/cmhaa-website/site/content/resources/personal-story-bruce-cooper.md

 So, I’m proud that mental health is a priority for Clayton Utz, and that it’s been a priority for some time.

 We know those in the legal profession are subject to elevated rates of anxiety and depression.
-Our goal is to make sure that our people can thrive, that they can engage, that they can be focused, and that they can be energized at work.
+Our goal is to make sure that our people can thrive, that they can engage, that they can be focused, and that they can be energised at work.

-We've trained over 200 mental health Champions and first aiders.
+We've trained over 200 mental health champions and first aiders.
 We are one of the first firms in Australia to have a trained psychologist as our mental health manager.

 Mental health is a fundamental part of our holistic approach to ensure the wellbeing of our people.